andresmasegosa/GeiloWinterSchool2018/README.md

 ## Probabilistic Machine Learning with the AMIDST Toolbox

-The lessons will be divided in six sessions.
+The lessons will be divided in six sessions (45 minutes).

 * **Session 1**: Introduction to Probabilistic Machine Learning
    - Slides can be downloaded [here]().